Italian Ski Resorts

 Quite possibly the very best on the list of Italian ski resorts is Madonna Di Campiglio.
 It has flourished as a largely unsung Italian ski resort and over many years has gotten by quite nicely without international acclaim.

-In general, Italian ski resorts are situated at altitudes of not more than 2300 meters in the Dolomiti Superski area or, 2800 meters around the French border.
-Because the Alps cross the borders of Italy, France and Switzerland, it is possible to go skiing in these countries from Italian ski resorts.
+In general, Italian ski resorts are situated at altitudes of not more than 2300 meters (7.545 ft) in the Dolomiti Superski area, or 2800 meters (9.186 ft) around the French border.
+Because the Alps cross the borders of Italy, France, Switzerland and Austria, it is possible to go skiing in these countries from Italian ski resorts.

-Prices vary substantially at Italian ski resorts according to the season and the accommodations are mainly hotels.
+Prices vary substantially at Italian ski resorts, according to the season and the location; accomodation is mainly hotels.
 Regular visitors value the more relaxed atmosphere found in Italian ski resorts, where the skiing often takes second place to socializing off the slopes with long lunches being the norm.

 By Leonardo Dainese